rahul-jha-official/Containerization-And-Orchestration/README.md

 **OS User Space**<br>
 OS User Space is the space where most system services and your application lives.
 Program here can't access hardware directly, they need to go through OS Kernel.
 This separation keeps your system stable and secure.<br>

+### Container Runtime
+A container runtime is a low-level software component that creates, runs, and manages containers on a host system.

+A container runtime is responsible for:
+- Pulling container images from a registry (e.g., Docker Hub)
+- Unpacking the image layers into a container
+- Creating isolated environments using Linux features like:
+  - Namespaces (for process, network, file system isolation)
+  - Cgroups (for limiting CPU, memory, etc.)
+- Running the containerized application
+- Managing container lifecycle (start, stop, restart, remove)

 ## [Docker](#docker)
 Docker is a containerization tool that packages applications with their dependencies for consistent and efficient deployment across diverse environments.